SusilKB/RobotProject/RobotProject/Readme.txt

-﻿Open the RobotProject.sln and build Release.
+﻿Open the RobotProject.sln and build the project.
 The application will be here:
 ..RobotProject\bin\Debug\net7.0

 And you're ready to go!